notofonts/noto-docs/src/miniarticles/NotoSansArmenian.md

 # Noto Sans Armenian

-Noto Sans Armenian is a unmodulated (“sans serif”) design for texts in the European _Armenian_ script.
+Noto Sans Armenian is an unmodulated (“sans serif”) design for texts in the European _Armenian_ script.

 Noto Sans Armenian has multiple weights and widths, contains 107 glyphs, 3 OpenType features, and supports 104 characters from 2 Unicode blocks: Armenian, Alphabetic Presentation Forms.